Chapter 9: Back in action

 They went on to discuss a possible, temporary alliance between Urahara's group, the Seireitei and the remaining Arrancar in Haven, as well as many different ways to combat Takahashi, including but not limited to traps, Kido, many different battle tactics as well as gadgets of Urahara's own design that might prove useful in future confrontations.

 Almost everyone had something to contribute to the conversation.
 Even the normally quiet Chad came up with some good, unexpected tactics while Orihime had quite a few outlandish ideas that were so borderline insane that they might have actually had a chance of working.
 Nel especially seemed supportive of Orihime's strategies.
-Uryu probably would have probably added his two cents as well, if it weren't for the fact that he was currently slumped against Nel's side and snoring softly.
+Uryu probably would have liked to add his own two cents, if it weren't for the fact that he was currently slumped against Nel's side and snoring softly.

 The only one who had nothing to add was Ichigo.
 Hearing everyone talk about what they could do to help only served to depress him.
 He wasn't of any use right now, after all.
 He looked at the faces of the people sitting around the table.
 No less than five of them had been in mortal danger and he hadn't been able to do a thing to help.
 If Nel hadn't shown up when she did, just how many of them would have made it back here?